Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Bluesign:

 Bluesign is a certification for the textile sector that aims to reduce the environmental impact of textile manufacturing.
-The certification guarantees that the products have been manufactured with responsible resource use and the least possible impact on people and the environment.
-It’s a holistic approach covering the textile production chain’s environmental health and safety aspects.
+The certification ensures that the products have been manufactured with responsible resource use and minimal impact on people and the environment.
+It’s a holistic approach that covers the environmental health and safety aspects of the textile production chain.

 SA8000 Certification: